When I went to check the mail – there wasn’t any.

-The creeks were to be nothing more than roadside ditches but when the contracts were let out, the young and inexperienced county administrator allowed an older and more experienced contractor to price the ditch by the linear foot.
+The creeks were to be nothing more than roadside ditches but when the contracts were let out, the young and inexperienced county administrator allowed an older and more experienced contractor to price the work by the linear foot.

 On the basis of glowing written reports, the young and inexperienced county administrator then extended the contract to hire three more drunks: resulting in Five-Drunk Creek.

-Today these creeks are mere dimples on the land, clogged by buckthorn and willows but what once was bad ditch work has become something extraordinary, the perfect habitat for the world’s largest species of snapping turtle.
+Today these creeks are mere dimples on the land, clogged by buckthorn and willows but what was once bad ditch work has become something extraordinary, the perfect habitat for the world’s largest species of snapping turtle.

 The turtles are the only thing the guy with the road-grader respects.

 So what have we here?

-In other words, we have too much of a temptation for the Department of Natural Resources (DNR).
+In other words, what we have is too much of a temptation for the Department of Natural Resources (DNR).
 They declared the area a nature preserve – right up to the gravel road – and God help you if you plant anything, much less a mailbox on DNR land.